Timing for Injections to Start Working [Video]

 - Watch the video: When to Seek Treatment for Neck or Back Pain

-Patients will often ask how long it takes for an injection to start working.
-So for an epidural steroid injection, you usually have a combination of anesthetic and you have steroid.
-The anesthetic will start working immediately, and that will actually wear off after a few hours, depending on the type of anesthetic.
-And then the steroid can take anywhere from two to three days to kick in, up until a week for some people.
-And so between the time that the anesthetic wears off and the steroid kicks in, there can be a little bit of discomfort, which is OK.
-We’re just giving the time for the steroid to kick in.
-So it can be a little variable for people.
-If we’re doing a diagnostic test, and we’ll educate you about that beforehand, it oftentimes will take minutes or so before medicine to kick in.
-It depends on the type of medicine that we use and the type of structure we’re trying to affect.
+We typically tell all of our patients that the injection will start working within two to three days.
+And the reason we say that is because the steroids themselves, it takes about two to three days for them to kick in.
+Some patients, though, will feel immediate relief.
+And some of that might be due to the local anesthetic that’s used, because it might numb the region.
+But typically that will wear off anywhere from four to six hours.
+And then, I usually counsel my patients that please expect to be in your usual pain tomorrow.
+But after two to three days, we hope that you’ll start to feel relief.
+And that relief can last anywhere from a few months, a few years, or forever.
+If we’re doing a diagnostic test, and we’ll educate you about that beforehand, it oftentimes will take minutes or so before medicine to kick in – depends on the type of medicine that we use and the type of structures we’re trying to affect.
 Once that medicine goes in, you’ll know right away.
-And then it wears off fairly quickly, intentionally, so we can get the answers that we need.
-In other injections, it’s a therapeutic injection, and it can take a few days, usually two days or so.
+And then it wears off fairly quickly, intentionally, so that we can get the answers that we need.
+In other injections, it’s a therapeutic injection and it can take a few days, usually two days or so.
 And if we use radiofrequency, if we use heat, those heat procedures to take care of the problem areas, that can sometimes take a few weeks after the final procedure is done for you to notice a benefit.